-Traveling around Serbia isn’t complete without having a sip of rakija and enjoying the authentic Serbian delicacy in the nearest kafana.
-And in this post, I’m going to share a unique experience when I had a blast at Kafana Pavle Korcagin in Belgrade.
+Traveling around Serbia isn't complete without having a sip of rakija and enjoying the authentic Serbian delicacy in the nearest kafana.
+When you visit Serbia, there's a chance that you'll get to visit the capital city in Belgrade.
+And while there are many restaurants in Belgrade, visiting Belgrade isn't complete without going to a kafana there.
+And in this post, I'm going to share a unique experience when I had a blast at Kafana Pavle Korcagin in Belgrade.

 I found the information about Kafana Pavle Korcagin just a few months before my trip to Serbia.
 At the time, I was already a member of the group “Expats in Belgrade” on Facebook, and there was this member who shared a controversial post when he posted a link to the Youtube video about what he referred to as a communist pro-Serbian kafana in Belgrade.

 As someone who has a particular interest in Yugoslavia's history in general, I decided to take a look and I was surprised by the existence of this tavern to the point that I made it to the top of my bucket list once I got to Belgrade.

 For heavy drinkers' nations like people in the Balkans, kafana is the epitome of social life in Serbia.
 Belgrade, as the capital city of Serbia, was once named the #1 party city in the world.
 It offers various nightlife, from the get-around social drinking at the local bistro in Serbian kafana to some fancier restaurants in Skadarlija or clubs around the Sava and Danube Rivers.

 Kafana is the term used for the local tavern in the Balkans, particularly in ex-Yugoslavia countries and Albania.
 The concept started during the Ottoman Empire era, as a social gathering place that served coffee and alcoholic beverages.